-There are a host of humidification options from Service Experts Heating & Air Conditioning that are already created to work best with your current heating and cooling system, making it easy to take advantage of the benefits that proper air filtration can provide.
+There are a variety of humidification options from Service Experts Heating & Air Conditioning that are already created to work best with your current heating and cooling system, making it easy to harness the benefits that proper air filtration can provide.

 3) Keep pollen outside of your home

 Sure, it seems like common sense, but there are a couple ways you can easily keep pollen from coming in without you thinking twice about it.